Man whose confrontation with anti-gay street preachers ended in broken bones says he'd do it again | CBC News

 Vancouver Police Sgt.
 Aaron Roed said police have forwarded a charge package to Crown for approval.

-If approved, two suspects will face charges of aggravated assault and mischief.
+If approved, the two men will face charges of aggravated assault and mischief.

 The pair have been released on the condition they not contact each other or Morissette and stay out of an area of the West End between Comox Street to the north, Burrard Street to the east, Denman Street to the west and Beach Avenue to the south, including English Bay and Sunset beaches.